Estimated reading time: 8 minutes

 With solar panels, the system design and installation processes require time and effort, but once the day has come and your system is up and running, you will be able to see amazing benefits that build over time.

-However, a reality of both solar installations and marriage is that maintenance is required.
+However, there's another reality of both solar installations and marriage.
 Just as you wouldn’t ignore your spouse for months and then pretend that all is well, you shouldn’t just forget about the panels on your roof.

 Problems can arise, so the purpose of this article is to help you be more aware of potential situations and their solutions.
 We’ll focus on some of the primary questions and concerns that solar owners have about keeping their PV systems safe and efficiently producing energy throughout their lifespan.